PROCESS & POLICIES

 PAYMENT TIMING: Payment must be received before I begin work or commit time for a project.
 On most projects I require half the fee before starting, and the other half after the in-depth interview, before starting further work.
 Once payment is received, orders cannot be cancelled or reduced, and no refunds will be made.

 (That’s because once I’ve committed time, I may have to turn down or postpone other orders because of this commitment.
 And top-notch custom work isn’t done by people who don’t know whether they’re going to get paid for it.
-All firms doing special-order work have a similar policy, for the same reason.)
+All businesses doing special-order work have a similar policy, for the same reason.)

 Scheduling & Time Frame